 To change the installation directories or other options, read the prompts and instructions.
 The default is to install into parallel directories named by the release year, so that any given release can be run independently, merely by adjusting the search path.

-The installer supports text, GUI, and batch methods:
+The installer supports text, graphical, and batch interfaces:

 For information on all of the installer options, run install-tl --help, or see the install-tl documentation page.

 It can take an hour or more to copy all the files, depending on the installation method.
 If you are downloading over the network, by default a nearby CTAN mirror is automatically chosen.
 If you have problems, it is good to choose a specific mirror and then run install-tl --location http://mirror.example.org/ctan/path/systems/texlive/tlnet instead of relying on the automatic redirection.

 After the installation finishes, you must add the directory of TeX